Asymptotic base loci via Okounkov bodies: Introduction

 \begin{theoremalpha}[=Theorem \ref{movsesthm}] Let $D$ be a pseudoeffective divisor on a smooth projective variety $X$ of dimension $n$, and $x$ be a point on $X$.
 Then we have

-where $\sup$ and $\inf$ are taken over the admissible flags $Y_\bullet$ centered at $x$. \end{theoremalpha}
+where $\sup$ and $\inf$ are taken over all the admissible flags $Y_\bullet$ centered at $x$. \end{theoremalpha}

-We prove Theorem \ref{main3} by basically reducing our statement to the case of nef divisors (Theorem \ref{movsesthm}) using a version of the Fujita approximation for the Okounkov bodies.
+We prove Theorem \ref{main3} by basically reducing our statement to the case of nef divisors (Theorem \ref{sesthm}) using a version of the Fujita approximation (\cite[Proposition 3.7]{lehmann-nu}).

-Note that both inequalities in Theorem \ref{main3} can be strict in general (see Example \ref{strineqrem}).
-Thus it is still too much to expect to obtain the exact values of the moving Seshadri constants by only considering the limiting Okounkov bodies on $X$.
+The equalities in Theorem \ref{main3} hold for some cases (see Example \ref{equality}), and there are nontrivial examples that the Seshadri constant is computed by the Okounkov bodies (see Remark \ref{gromov}).
+Note also that both inequalities in Theorem \ref{main3} can be strict in general (see Example \ref{strineqrem}).
+It is too much to expect to obtain the exact values of the moving Seshadri constants by only considering the Okounkov bodies on $X$.
 On the other hand, one can obtain the exact values by using the infinitesimal Okounkov bodies (see \cite[Remark 5.5]{lm-nobody}, \cite[Theorem C]{AV-loc pos3}).
 However, computing the infinitesimal Okounkov bodies is quite difficult in general.
 Moreover, it is already very interesting to give some bounds for moving Seshadri constants using the Okounkov bodies only (cf. \cite{I}, \cite{AV-loc pos}).

-Our main results are higher dimensional generalizations of some results in \cite{AV-loc pos}.
-We remark that K$\ddot{\text{u}}$ronya and Lozovanu also independently obtained Theorem \ref{main1} and Corollary \ref{maincor1} in \cite{AV-loc pos2} when the divisor $D$ is big.
-They also showed Theorem \ref{main2} and Corollary \ref{maincor2} under the assumption that $Y_1$ is ample.
-Our results do not require such strong condition on the admissible flags $Y_\bullet$ and extend to the pseudoeffective case as well.
+Our main results generalize main results in \cite{AV-loc pos} into higher dimensions.
+We remark that K\"{u}ronya and Lozovanu also independently obtained Theorem \ref{main1} and Corollary \ref{maincor1} in \cite{AV-loc pos2} when the divisor $D$ is big.
+They also showed Theorem \ref{main2} and Corollary \ref{maincor2} under a strong assumption that the divisor $Y_1$ is ample.
+The main ingredient of \cite{AV-loc pos} and \cite{AV-loc pos2} is the (divisorial) Zariski decomposition.
+Instead, in this paper, we develop a new approach based on a version of the Fujita approximation (\cite[Proposition 3.7]{lehmann-nu}) and results on the moving Seshadri constants in \cite{elmnp-restricted vol and base loci}.
+This leads us to overcome many technical difficulties, and so our results do not require any condition on the admissible flags $Y_\bullet$ and extend to the pseudoeffective case as well.